mozilla-spidermonkey/jsparagus/js-quirks.md

     `TokenType::LeftParenAfterLineBreak`.
 Of course the parser
-    generator can treat these exactly the same in normal cases, and automatically generate identical table entries (or whatever) except in states where there's a relevant restricted production.
+    generator can treat these exactly the same in normal cases, and automatically generate identical table entries (or whatever) except in states where there’s a relevant restricted production.

 *   Add a special LineTerminator token.
 Normally, the lexer skips newlines and never emits this token.
 However, if the current state